KenethGarcia/ClassiPyGRB/README.md

 Note that in some perplexities (i. e.
 205), there are "pinched" shapes in the middle plot region.
 Following [Wattenberg et al. 2016](https://distill.pub/2016/misread-tsne/) analysis: _"chances are the process was stopped too early"_ or this may be because the t-SNE algorithm gets stuck in a bad local minimum.

 In general, lower perplexities focus on the substructure of data, and higher perplexities plots are less sensitive to small structures.
-By contrast, the plot structure does not change globally after perplexity = 245 (except for pinched runs), so we can use this value as default in the following hyperparameters.
+On the other hand, the plot structure does not change globally after perplexity = 245 (except for pinched runs), so we can use this value as default in the following hyperparameters.

 The reason why high perplexity values converge better is that noisier datasets (as Swift) will require larger perplexity values to encompass enough local neighbors to see beyond the background noise (see [optimizing tSNE sklearn section](https://scikit-learn.org/stable/modules/manifold.html#t-distributed-stochastic-neighbor-embedding-t-sne)).

-Now, we can see what happens if **learning_rate** changes within $10$ and $1000$ (values recommended in [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html#sklearn.manifold.TSNE)):
+We also modified the **learning_rate** within $10$ and $1000$ (values recommended in [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html#sklearn.manifold.TSNE)):

 ```python